Professor Shonku: Comics

-Some of Professor Shonku stories has been made into comics and published by Ananda Publishers.
+Some Professor Shonku stories have been made into comics and published by Ananda Publishers.

 Radio

-In the Sunday Suspense Series of 98.3 Radio Mirchi several Professor Shonku stories has been performed by RJs, like Mir and Deep and Agni and Somak they became very popular.
+In the Sunday Suspense Series of 98.3 Radio Mirchi several Professor Shonku stories were performed by RJs, like Mir, Deep, Agni and Somak.
+They became very popular.

+Animated

+In 2017, an English-language animated film titled The Shonku Diaries: A Unicorn Adventure was released, based on Ek Shringa Abhijan.

+Telefilm

+A telefilm Proffesor Shonku O Golok Rahasya is released on DD Bangla.

 Film

 The film was announced officially in November 2017.
-It has been titled Professor Shonku O El Dorado, the pre-production of the film has been started in 2018 and released on 20 December 2019.
-The film is based on the story named Nakurbabu O El Dorado.
+It is titled Professor Shonku O El Dorado.
+Pre-production of the film started in 2018 and it was released on 20 December 2019.
+The film is based on the story Nakurbabu O El Dorado.
 Actor Dhritiman Chatterjee, who acted in a number of films by Satyajit Ray, portrayed the title role in the film, produced by Shree Venkatesh Films.
 In the film Nakurbabu is portrayed by Subhasish Mukherjee.
 The film is directed by the son of Satyajit Ray, Sandip Ray.